pparkkk/Getting_and_Cleaning_Data_Project/CodeBook.md

 # Getting_and_Cleaning_Data_Project_CodeBook
 This is a codebook for the project.
-The document will describe all the variables which are being used in the analysis and any manipulation of thr initial data.
+The document will describe all the variables which are being used in the analysis and any manipulation of the initial data.

 ## The Raw Data